 Nine symphonies – Nine venues – Across the heart of the City of London

 The Band has devised an innovative programme for the coming year which will see all of Beethoven’s symphonies played in venues across London over the coming months.
-The halls have been chosen specifically to showcase the famous composer’s music in intimate settings that he himself would have been familiar with on period instruments.
+The individual halls have been chosen because they are similar to the venues Beethoven would have expected his music to be played in, with more intimate audiences, rather than the vast concert halls of today.

 Nurturing performers of the future

 We are passionate about encouraging younger generations to experience Beethoven and enjoy classical music in general.
-We have created a number of education projects to help younger players to develop skills in the historic performance of Beethoven’s works.
+Working with The University of Chichester and Youth Orchestras around the country, we have created a number of education projects to help younger players develop skills in the historic performance of Beethoven’s works.
 These projects are designed to pass on technical performance skills, art and passion to young performers of the future.

 A week’s festival of Beethoven